Hans Böhm: Profile

 Böhm lived in the German town of Niklashausen (present-day Baden-Württemberg), where he made his living as a shepherd and street entertainer.
 One night in 1476, he had a vision of the Virgin Mary.
-Böhm's conversations with one of the most powerful and beloved saints inspired him to burn his drum in a medieval ritual known as the Bonfire of the Vanities.
+Böhm's conversations with one of the most powerful and beloved saints inspired him to burn his drum in a medieval ritual known as a bonfire of the vanities.
 The ritual served as a public demonstration in which people threw their possessions or vanities into a communal bonfire to signify their dependency on God and adherence to the cult of poverty.
 More importantly, the Virgin Mary's message was one of social equality.

 Böhm was to preach on the sins of the clergy: peasants and pilgrims should not pay rents to them, he would eventually call for their deaths.
 Böhm was also to promote the abolition of forced labor (slavery), tolls, levies and other payments to the nobles.
 The woods and waters of the earth were to be held in common for the use of all people, rather than just the rich.
 Böhm's sermons calling for a leveling of society were radical in a hierarchical feudal society.
 The power brokers of the time, the clergy and nobles, deemed such ideas as dangerous.
 Thus, when in short order tens of thousands of peasants from all over Germany converged on Niklashausen to hear the "Drummer Boy" speak, the authorities sensed a real and imminent threat.
 The resulting peasant revolt began in early May 1476 and culminated with Böhm's heresy trial and his execution, on July 19, that year.